lynaghk/cljx/README.markdown

   project's `:source-paths` (by default, `"src"`) is not recommended; doing so will likely lead to them being included in e.g. jar files created by Leiningen.
-Better to keep them separate, and use cljx to direct Clojure and CLojureScript sources whereever they will be picked up by other tooling.
+Better to keep them separate, and use cljx to direct Clojure and ClojureScript sources whereever they will be picked up by other tooling.
 * `:output-path`, the root directory where cljx's output will land.
 Common options are `"target/classes"` for both Clojure and ClojureScript files you plan on distributing as a library; or, in an application project using